GDC-ConsumerEdge/parameter-store/docs/user-journeys.md

 2. Add a custom data field name to _Name_
    ![custom data add.png](doc_assets/cujs/custom%20data%20add.png)
 3. Click the appropriate _Save_ button when complete.
-4. You may now assoicate this field with a cluster.
+4. You may now associate this field with a cluster.
 To associate with a cluster, [add](#adding-clusters) or [edit](#editing-clusters) a cluster.
 5. Scroll down to _Cluster Custom Data_ and click _Add Another Cluster Custom Data_
 6. Select the field from the dropdown and fill in the field value